MTG/pymtg/README.md

 Docs are hosted using Github Pages and can be found here [https://mtg.github.io/pymtg/](https://mtg.github.io/pymtg/).

-## Building the docs

-Documentation is built using [Sphinx](http://www.sphinx-doc.org/en/stable/).
+Docs are built using [Sphinx](http://www.sphinx-doc.org/en/stable/).
-You can build it using the following commands:
+Use the following commands:
 ```
 pip install sphinx sphinx_bootstrap_theme
-cd docs
+cd docs_src
 make html
 ```

+To update the documentation hosted in [https://mtg.github.io/pymtg/](https://mtg.github.io/pymtg/), docs need to be rebuild locally and newly generated files (under `docs/`) pushed to the `master` branch.